-Any applicant to the Southeastern Illinois College Associate Degree Nursing Program must follow the Admission Procedure approved for the Southeastern Illinois College Associate Degree Nursing Program.
+Any applicant to the Southeastern Illinois College Associate Degree Nursing Program must follow the admission procedure approved for the Southeastern Illinois College Associate Degree Nursing Program.
 (This procedure includes the admission procedure for Southeastern Illinois College.)

-Admission to the program is non-discriminatory concerning race, creed, religion, gender, national origin, or disabling condition within the ability to carry out performance to the standards of the profession.
+Admission to the program is nondiscriminatory concerning race, creed, religion, gender, national origin, or disabling condition within the ability to carry out performance to the standards of the profession.
 As an institution of higher education, normal admission policies for the college will be followed.
-The college does not discriminate against persons on the basis of race, sex, religion, disability, age, or ethnic origin.
+The College does not discriminate against persons on the basis of race, sex, religion, disability, age, or ethnic origin.

 Preference will be given to residents of Southeastern Illinois College District #533.
 Proof of residency is required at the time of application and must be submitted no later than the deadline date for application to the program.
 Any change in residency after the application deadline will not result in a change in the acceptance list for that year.
 An out-of-district student who establishes residency after the application deadline may reapply the following year as a resident of District #533.
+At-large policy: Each year, SIC will evaluate wait-listed and out-of-district applicants for additional at-large positions, potentially adding 10 students each to the PN and ADN programs.
+If an atlarge cohort is added, ranking will be done by TEAS score without preference given to in-district students.
+Tuition rates for out-of-district students will be determined by the student's residency.